wxsms/vue-md-loader/README.md

 A **Vue component** with all it's `<template>`, `<script>` and `<style>` settled will be **inserted before it's source code block**.

-Multiple lives inside a single markdown file is supported with following conditions:
+Multiple lives inside a single markdown file is supported by:

 * All `<script>` from different code blocks:
-  * code before `export default` will be extract into the same top-level component.
-Which means they should not be conflict with each others.
+  * code **inside** `export default` will be extract into it's own Vue component with no conflicts.
-  * code inside `export default` will be extract into it's own Vue component with no conflicts.
+  * code **before** `export default` will be extract into the same top-level component.
 * All `<style>` from different code blocks will be extract into the same top-level component.
-Which means they should not be conflict with each others.

 **Note:**

-* Loader will simply insert the template (no new components) if no `<script>` found in live block.
 * Loader will treat the entire block as template if no `<template>` found in live block.
 * You will need runtime + compiler build of Vue.js for this feature.
 For example: